Architecture

 Workers

-- Load active policy version
+- Policy evaluation against active version

-Control API
+Control API + UI

 Deployment Modes